patmont/AboveTustin/README.md

 # FlightAnnouncement
 [FlightAnnouncement] uses text-to-speech to announce flight and route information of overhead aircraft.
-Aircraft data is recieved using ATS-B data recieved using a local radio reciever (SDR), flight information is looked up against a csv file.
+Aircraft data is recieved using ADS-B data recieved using a local radio reciever (SDR), flight information is looked up against a csv file.

 * Flight Number, Distance, and Altitude received by SDR using Dump1090-mutability
 * Flight Data returned over http in JSON